 Controllers are applications which are coupled with cloud and network services and execute the configuration, real-time policies, and control the state of distributed components and services.
 Rather than using a single monolithic control layer, operators may choose to use multiple distinct controller types that manage resources in the execution environment corresponding to their assigned controlled domain such as cloud computing resources (network configuration (SDN-C) and application (App-C).
 Also, the Virtual Function Controller (VF-C) provides an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
 VF-C provides a generic VNFM capability but also integrates with external VNFMs and VIMs as part of an NFV MANO stack.

-Active and Available Inventory (A&AI) provides real-time views of a system’s resources, services, products and their relationships with each other, and in Casablanca it also retains a historical view.
+Active and Available Inventory (A&AI) provides real-time views of a system’s resources, services, products and their relationships with each other, and also retains a historical view.
 The views provided by A&AI relate data managed by multiple ONAP instances, Business Support Systems (BSS), Operation Support Systems (OSS), and network applications to form a “top to bottom” view ranging from the products end users buy, to the resources that form the raw material for creating the products.
 A&AI not only forms a registry of products, services, and resources, it also maintains up-to-date views of the relationships between these inventory items.

 To deliver the promised dynamism of SDN/NFV, A&AI is updated in real time by the controllers as they make changes in the network environment.
 A&AI is metadata-driven, allowing new inventory types to be added dynamically and quickly via SDC catalog definitions, eliminating the need for lengthy development cycles.

 Multi Cloud Adaptation¶